Nexmo/nexmo-sms-contest-app/README.md

 ### Deploying to Heroku

 You can deploy the application directly from this GitHub repository by clicking on the `Deploy to Heroku` button at the top of this README.
 Once you do that you still must set your Nexmo API credentials and information in Heroku.
+You can either do so at the time you are initializing your application after you have the clicked the `Deploy to Heroku` button above, or after from within the Heroku Dashboard.

+After you have clicked the above `Deploy to Heroku` button, you will see three `config vars` in the Heroku deployment settings.
+Add your Nexmo API credentials and Nexmo phone number in the appropriate value box for each key before clicking the final `Deploy app` button.
+This will ensure your application is deployed to Heroku with your Nexmo API information.

-You can do so from with your Heroku Dashboard's application settings by [managing the config vars](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard) for your Nexmo SMS Contest app.
+Alternatively, you can do so from with your Heroku Dashboard's application settings by [managing the config vars](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard) for your Nexmo SMS Contest app after deploying.
 You will need to add the three environment variables listed above in the [Installation and Usage](#installation-and-usage) section of this README: `NEXMO_API_KEY`, `NEXMO_API_SECRET`, `NEXMO_NUMBER`.

-Lastly, initialize your Nexmo client by running `rails generate nexmo_initializer` from the [Heroku Console](https://devcenter.heroku.com/articles/heroku-dashboard#application-overview) also accessed from with your Heroku Dashboard.

 ## Administration